 Secrets of The Wild Atlantic Way

-Embark on a journey of wonder along the wild, liberating and rugged splendour of the World’s Longest Defined Coastal Touring Route.
+Embark on a journey of wonder along the Wild Atlantic Way Secrets, liberating and rugged splendour of the World’s Longest Defined Coastal Touring Route.

 This spectacular route spans seven of Ireland’s counties, taking in its wild natural beauty along the way.
 Discover Ireland stunning southwest coast with some of The Wild Atlantic Way’s Signature Discovery Points and Secrets.
 These are a few of our favourites: